ChrisRogers-QDoc/ChrisRogers-QDoc.github.io/README.md

 - Navigate to Settings -> Pages where you will now find a link stating that your project is now ready to be hosted on `https://{your github account}.github.io`, click that link to view your resume!

 ![Pages - Google Chrome 2022-03-21 20-27-25](https://user-images.githubusercontent.com/97467354/159389416-76935ebe-ac07-4787-b8c9-722949df65b2.gif)

+## Authors and Acknowledgements
+The theme used for this project, Minima, was created by the fine folks [here](https://github.com/jekyll/minima).
+Thank you to my group members Brett, Xian, Ashish and Christian for looking at my project and giving me great feedback!

 ## FAQ
 **Why is Markdown better than a word processor?**